-Open-source software in shortest of words avails free distribution and complete accessibility to the source code.
-Also, it offers free license distribution and derived works.
+Open-source archiving software provides free distribution and complete accessibility to the source code.
+Such archiving solutions also offer free license distribution and derived works.
 There is no preference for any person or group and above all, it does not impose any restrictions on the existing software.

 Proprietary software, on the other hand, is not offered free of cost most of the times.
 This blog puts light on some of the most popular open source software for digital archiving which a majority of service providers prefer for data and document archiving.